NoemiVergopolan/page/content/publication/2017_beck_precip/index.md

 # Summary.
 An optional shortened abstract.
 summary: This study represents the most comprehensive global-scale precipitation dataset evaluation to date.
 We evaluated 13 uncorrected precipitation datasets using precipitation observations from 76 086 gauges, and 9 gauge-corrected ones using hydrological modeling for 9053 catchments.
 Our results highlight large differences in estimation accuracy, and hence, the importance of precipitation dataset selection in both research and operational applications.

-tags: [precipitation, remote sensing, reanalysis]
+tags: [Precipitation, Remote Sensing, Reanalysis]

 # Display this page in the Featured widget?
 featured: true